Meal Planning Services and Software for Nutrition Clients

 - Have Programs that are available via Living Plate Rx Prime automatically added to your Healthie account (Getting Started on Programs)

 Already a Living Plate Rx member?
 Email firstname.lastname@example.org so we can verify your membership and set up your integrated account.
-Not yet a member?
-Still, send us an email, and we will help get you signed up and your accounts integrated when this integration is live.

 Make more time to grow your business

 Use a platform that automates the administrative, so you can focus on growth and care.